FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 As your puppy is very vulnerable to disease until he's been fully vaccinated, the only problem with this 'late start' is that you will need to keep him well clear of any strange dogs or outdoor/indoor areas where other dogs may have been for longer.

-Simply put, titers are a measurement of antibodies to disease that exist in your puppy's bloodstream as a result of vaccination.
+Titers are a measurement of the antibodies to disease which exist in your pup's bloodstream.